 It drove me bananas.

-Not saying good morning might sound like a small, insignificant thing, but to me, it said everything about how this guy might be the owner of his company, but he certainly wasn’t leading that company.
+Not saying good morning might sound like a small, insignificant thing, but to me, it said everything.
+This guy might have been the owner of the company, but he certainly wasn’t leading it.

 You might be thinking, “Maybe he isn’t a morning person, maybe he needs coffee before he starts, maybe he’s super busy.”